The Grown-Ups (Mad Men): Production

 "The Grown-Ups" was written by Brett Johnson and Matthew Weiner; it was directed by Barbet Schroeder, whose previous directorial work includes the films Reversal of Fortune and Single White Female.

 Series creator Matthew Weiner explained that “since the show started, all people have ever wanted to talk to me about was the Kennedy assassination.
-I really wanted to do the story in a different way.
+I really wanted to do the story differently.
 I wanted to show how it impacted our characters.
 But I also wanted to show what it would be like to really be knocked off your feet, to really have it penetrate into your life in such a gigantic way.”
 Weiner further explained that “I called it ‘The Grown Ups,’ because to me, it's a lot of people realizing that they're orphaned, or that their father is gone, or that it's time to be an adult.”
 Weiner emphasized the importance of depicting the murder of Lee Harvey Oswald on November 24, explaining “[w]hen Oswald is shot, there is a kind of nihilism that takes over because the system does not work....Everything breaks down, and I wanted this to be the thing that says to Betty ‘that’s it.
 That’s enough.
 It’s time to move on.’”
 Addressing her character Betty’s response to the assassination, actress January Jones stated that “she’s letting this event become her emotional release.”
 Of the last scene in the episode, which features Don and Peggy in the office, actress Elisabeth Moss claimed to love it because it showed how the characters are “trying to put [the assassination] aside, but they can’t quite put it aside—it’s too big.”